davebenson/doom4-walkthrough/README.md

 The finale is 2 Hell Barons.
 I often save the Quad Powerup for them (note that 4 Imps spawn when you take the Powerup).

-Post Fight: the map may have a doll on it:  SECRET 10.1, "BFG-9000 Model / Keenguy".
+Post Fight: the map may have a doll on it:  SECRET 10.1, COLLECTIBLE 10.1 "BFG-9000 Model / Keenguy".
 If not, it's in an alcove of the entrance wall.

 Follow the in-game waypoint to the teleporter.
 You'll arrive at the Auto-Map, use it.